Betrayal Trauma Recovery Program in St. George, UT

 - Online video classes and workbook: Once you’ve registered for the LifeStar program, you’ll receive online resources for betrayal trauma that include video classes and an online workbook.
 (For more information on these materials, click here.)

-- In-person, group sessions in St. George, UT: The core of our recovery program are support group sessions that are attended in-person in St. George, UT.
+- In-person, group sessions in St. George, UT: The core of our recovery program is support group sessions that are attended in person in St. George, UT.
 This is a safe environment where you have the chance to heal alongside other betrayed spouses with help from our compassionate therapists.
 We recommend attending as a couple so that each partner can communicate feelings openly to the other and receive the support they need from couples seeking similar healing.

 What Does Betrayal Trauma Recovery Look Like for Betrayed Women and Their Spouses?

 One of the most difficult parts of betrayal trauma treatments and recovery solutions is sharing one’s innermost feelings.
 Doing so may trigger pent up emotions and cause initial reactions from betrayal trauma to resurface.

 However, healing begins when we begin to recognize and accept the truth of things.
 Your emotions are real and raw, but hope for a bright future is just as real even after a spouse’s pornography addiction, affair, or other forms of infidelity.
 The LifeStar program provides the opportunity to be vulnerable and honest about your emotions among the safety and support of empathetic individuals who can help curb the negative effects of trauma.

 When you attend with your spouse, that same open communication we practice as a group becomes easier to continue at home.
 While not all relationships are repaired, the attributes you and your spouse develop in our program are the building blocks for a brighter future, including honest communication, self-confidence, empathy, and trust.

 Providing a Safe Space for Trauma Healing Therapy